José María Rosa: Biography

 Rosa was born in Buenos Aires in 1906.
 He studied law, later teaching history at high schools and universities.
-In 1938, he established in Santa Fe the Institute of Federalist Studies, studying the history of Argentina under a revisionist viewpoint.
-His view of the past was used to justify critics of contemporary country, and considered that there was an ongoing neglect of national authorities of national interests since the May Revolution.
-Those viewpoints, as well as the positive image of Juan Manuel de Rosas, were shared by all revisionists, but they were divided by the rise of the peronism.
+In 1938, he established the Institute of Federalist Studies in Santa Fe, studying the history of Argentina under a revisionist viewpoint.
+His view of the past was used to justify critics of contemporary country, and he considered that there was an ongoing neglect of national authorities of national interests since the May Revolution.

+Those viewpoints, as well as the positive image of Juan Manuel de Rosas, were shared by all revisionists, but they were divided by the rise of Peronism.
 Unlike Julio Irazusta, who was anti-Perón, Rosa supported his government.
 His support increased when the Revolución Libertadora attempted a coup against Perón; he would join the Perónist resistance.

-From there, Rosa started working in the history of the Argentine population, which he saw as potentially revolutionary at times, but always oppressed by the higher classes.
+From there, Rosa started working on the history of the Argentine population, which he saw as potentially revolutionary at times, but always oppressed by the higher classes.
 He saw Perónism as a revolutionary movement, capable of promoting the delayed changes in society.
-He supported in 1956 the failed attempt of general Valle against Aramburu.
+He supported in 1956 the failed attempt of General Valle against Aramburu.
 Fearing a political reaction, he moved to Uruguay and then to Spain, returning in 1958.
 He joined the Juan Manuel de Rosas National Institute of Historical Investigations, becoming its president several times.

-He was designated ambassador to Paraguay during the third government of Perón; he would resign following his death and moved to Greece.
+He was designated ambassador to Paraguay during the third government of Perón; he would resign following his death and move to Greece.
 He returned during the National Reorganization Process; however, his books were banned and taken out of public libraries.
 He founded a magazine called Línea ("The voice of those who do not have a voice"), which was censored many times.
 He died on July 2, 1991.

 At his request, November 20 was declared National Sovereignty Day (Día de la Soberanía Nacional) in commemoration of the 1845 battle of Vuelta de Obligado.
 His ideas about the history of Argentina had prominent acceptance, and, according to his adherents, they are currently accepted as mainstream.